SolidStateLEDLighting/indication_ws2812_5.2/README.md

 1) Task Notification is used to set the color output intensity.
 2) A 32 bit command sent to a Queue is used to trigger the output code and speed of the blinking.

 Typically, the user would set the intensity to an appropriate level for the hardware and then use commands to trigger output codes.
-The Queue depth is typically set to 3 and output codes will follow each other.
+The Queue depth is typically set to 3 and output codes will follow each other as needed.

 ## Setting Output Intensity: